 With an eye towards completion and adoption of the LCP, the Select Board revised the VPC's charge and the VPC re-commenced its work on the LCP in March 2023.
 The VPC carefully reviewed the 2022 draft, deleting all mentions of a proposed Wing Island Boardwalk and included the creation of the reconstituted Drummer Boy Park Advisory Committee to review and potentially revise the Drummer Boy Park Master Plan.
 The Committee also took this opportunity to carefully review all aspects of the 2022 draft LCP.
 This review resulted in edits to simplify, clarify, and streamline language for improved readability and comprehension.
 Text was added to underscore the importance of two-way communication between government and residents, businesses, organizations, and other stakeholders.
 Text was also updated to reflect events and timeline since September 2022.
 Similar changes to the Action Plan were made to reflect current status.
-Following Town staff review, draft LCP V.4.0 was posted on the Town website for public view.
-(Ed note: include VPC action, Planning Board/ Select Board public hearing, Town Meeting action, etc. as they occur).
+Following Town staff review, a revised draft LCP dated July 2023 was posted on the Town website for public view.
+At its meeting on September